-Since the absorption of BOC Asset Management ("BOCAM") by CISCO in February 2023 a dedicated Regulatory Compliance officer and a dedicated Anti-Money Laundering ("AML") Compliance officer have been onboarded to CISCO from the BOC Group.
+CISCO's compliance function consists of a dedicated Regulatory Compliance officer and a dedicated Anti-Money Laundering ("AML") Compliance officer.
 The actions performed by this function include, inter alia, the oversight of the Company's employees' personal transactions on a daily basis, the daily oversight of significant client transactions, the implementation of Anti-Money Laundering procedures, the performance of client due diligence and the preparation of the Annual Compliance and Anti-Money Laundering reports that are submitted to the BoD and to CySEC.
 Moreover, the Compliance Officer monitors the Company's compliance with MiFID and all relevant CySEC Laws and Circulars.